abtion/guidelines/career/ladder.md

 - [ ] Can introduce a new member to the project.

 #### Respectful teammate
+- [ ] Has taught other developers to pair program.
 - [ ] Actively participates in feedback for team members.
+- [ ] Proactively seeks out to unblock colleagues when they are struggling with a task including those that are outside their area of expertise.

 #### Technical skills
 - [ ] Can write code in at least two technical areas (frontend, backend, digital infrastructure).
 Ensures the completion of the tasks in their two areas of expertise.